 In October 2017 the Southern Responses to Displacement team participated in a Global Challenges Research Fund Conference entitled ‘Protracted Conflict, Aid and Development: Research, Policy and Practice’.
 The conference aimed to examine ways in which Southern led responses complement and, at times, challenge Northern led responses.
-Dr Elena Fiddian-Qasmiyeh and Dr Estella Carpi attended the conference at the British Academy in London.
+Prof. Elena Fiddian-Qasmiyeh and Dr Estella Carpi attended the conference at the British Academy in London.
 Here Dr Carpi reflects on her experience as part of a panel exploring South-South humanitarianism and self-reliance amongst conflict-affected populations.

 Southern Responses to Displacement Research at GCRF Conference on Protracted Conflict, Aid and Development.

-The panel – formed by Dr Elena Fiddian-Qasmiyeh (PI of the Southern Responses to Displacement project, UCL), myself (Dr Estella Carpi, Southern Responses to Displacement Research Associate, UCL), Eva Svoboda (Overseas Development Institute), Dr Rumana Hashem (University of East London), and chaired by Boitshoko Mokgatlhe (African Union) – aimed to explore the extent to which NGOs, governments, municipal authorities, civil society organisations and local communities from across the global South have long been key responders in conflict and human displacement.
+The panel – formed by Prof. Elena Fiddian-Qasmiyeh (PI of the Southern Responses to Displacement project, UCL), myself (Dr Estella Carpi, Southern Responses to Displacement Research Associate, UCL), Eva Svoboda (Overseas Development Institute), Dr Rumana Hashem (University of East London), and chaired by Boitshoko Mokgatlhe (African Union) – aimed to explore the extent to which NGOs, governments, municipal authorities, civil society organisations and local communities from across the global South have long been key responders in conflict and human displacement.
 Their importance in identifying and meeting local needs and rights has particularly been foregrounded in the 2016 Istanbul World Humanitarian Summit, which reasserted the necessity to directly provide funding and partner with local actors as part of the “Localisation of Aid” agenda.
 Discussions on the humanitarian language of self-reliance, protection and resilience in contexts of protracted displacement are more than timely in an era when refugee protection and the international understanding of changing needs in crisis settings seem to be failing.

 The panel examined ways in which Southern states, civil society actors and displaced people have developed responses that at times complement and at times challenge Northern-led humanitarian and development responses.
 In this vein, the panel discussed the long history and longevity – rather than the emergence – of alternative models of care and protection in the global South, as well as the adaptation capacities of the humanitarian system and of crisis-affected communities.
 Rumana Hashem – who had participated in an international workshop on South-South Humanitarian Responses to Forced Displacement convened by Dr. Elena Fiddian-Qasmiyeh at the University of Oxford in 2012 – highlighted the limitations of protection in humanitarian crises and the layered process of including local communities in ensuring protection, foregrounding the role of local populations in providing protection to their peers, and highlighting the question of which actors are supported, and which continue to remain on the margins.
 She discussed these challenges through particular reference to the Rohingya refugee crisis in Southeast Asia, with a particular focus on Bangladesh, where even local activists and providers, at times, struggle to gain access to crisis-affected people and protect them.